Sugarcane Mosaic Virus (SMV)

 Lawns Infected with SMV Recover and are Immune

-In a lawn that had the virus in 2014 in a small area completely recovered in 2015.
+A lawn that had the virus in 2014 in a small area completely recovered in 2015.
 However, the uninfected areas in 2014 became infected in 2015.
 In 2016 the infected areas recovered.
 This would suggest, that SMV infected areas will be immune.
-This gives hope the disease is not a constant nemesis destroying your lawn, but rather a onetime infection and the lawn recovers.
+This gives hope the disease is not a constant nemesis destroying your lawn, but rather a one-time infection, and the lawn recovers.
 The drawback is that from September through the following spring the lawn is not very pretty, but it does recover!

 Control and Prevention